Costs of production relate to the different expenses that a firm faces in producing a good or service. There are two main types of costs:

 - Diseconomies of scale occur when increased output leads to higher long-run average costs.

 - Wage costs.
-For labour intensive industry (service sector/manufacturing of clothes) a small change in wage costs has a big impact on overall costs of firms.
+For labour intensive industry (service sector/manufacturing of clothes) a small change in wage costs has a big impact on the overall costs of firms.

 - Labour productivity.
 New technology which improves output per worker enables the firm to cut back on employing workers, leading to lower costs.